kamalkolisetty/portfolio/README.md

 ### 1. **Dynamic & Alive** — Fueled by GitHub
 No stale content here!
 My portfolio syncs with my GitHub to stay fresh:
 - 🛠 **Projects That Evolve**: The “Projects” section auto-updates with my latest repos tagged `portfolio-project`.
 Push code, see it shine instantly!
-- 📄 **Smart Resume**: One click to my latest resume, dynamically pulled from GitHub.
-Update once, reflect everywhere.
+- 📄 **Smart Resume Fetch**: My resume link is dynamically grabbed from a repo tagged resume-link.
+Update the PDF in my GitHub README, and it’s live on the site.
+No hardcoding, just magic!

 ### 2. **A Visual Feast** — Animations That Wow
 Every scroll feels like a journey: